Green Lantern Corps: White / Life

-The first white power ring is depicted during the Blackest Night event.
-The exact capabilities and limitations of white rings are unknown, but they have been shown as capable of providing their bearers with the default Corps abilities of flight, protective aura generation, and light construct creation.
+The first white lantern power ring is depicted during the Blackest Night event.
+The exact capabilities and limitations of white rings are unknown.
 White rings are also capable of resurrecting the dead.
 They are also shown "overriding" rings of other colors, turning them white for a period of time.

-Ultraviolet

-Introduced as a new piece of the Emotional Spectrum following the fall of the Source Wall, the members of the Ultraviolet Corps tap into the Invisible Emotional Spectrum and possess Power Ring tattoos.
-Its members are capable of using Ultraviolet energy which takes the form of purple/violet light, fueled by ambient negative energy.
-They can infect others with the most hateful, self-destructive, and primeval elements in their mind.
-Ultraviolet rings feed off the bloodlust and self-hatred of anyone they come in contact with, assimilating them into the Ultraviolet Lantern cause.

 Gold

-In the 2020-21 Legion of Super-Heroes comic series, Gold Lantern (Kala Lour) wields a gold power ring powered by the golden light of joy.
-The Gold Lantern ring allegedly contains the power of the combined energies of the emotional spectrum and their various abilities.
+In the 2020-21 Legion of Super-Heroes comic series, Gold Lantern (Kala Lour) wields a gold power ring powered by golden light.

+Navy

+In 1982's Green Lantern #150, the Weaponers of Qward created a corps powered by antimatter.
+Each member was equipped with a navy-colored uniform and a antimatter power ring that could kill a positive matter being with one hit.

 Gray / Sorrow

 Introduced during Absolute Power, the Sorrow Lantern is the manifestation of the misery the Emotional Spectrum experienced during Thaaros' attacks.
 The first Sorrow Lantern is Nathan Broome, Carol Ferris' ex-fiancée, who infused his engagement ring with sadness after Carol abandons him to save Hal Jordan, transforming him into the Sorrow Lantern.
-As the Sorrow Lantern, Nathan's body constantly emits a grey mist that he can solidify and generate constructs that force sorrow onto others.
+As the Sorrow Lantern, Nathan's body constantly emits a gray mist that he can solidify and generate constructs that force sorrow onto others.